Home | About Us | Contact Us | Site map

 Students are responsible for making their own way to the Course.
 Details of how to get there will be sent to you upon registration.
 Please arrive on the date indicated as the course start date.
 Departure date is the date indicated as the last date of the course.
 Please do not arrive late or plan to leave early.

-We are now offering a yoga teacher training intensive in two locations: in Kullu Valley, India and on the beautiful dolphin island Losinj, Croatia.
+We are now offering a yoga teacher training intensive in two locations: in South India and on the beautiful dolphin island Losinj, Croatia.